Day grouping on Activity view ignores user's time zone

 I can make patch for this, but I can't know what is right behavior: show utc times or group by local date?
 Resolution is - what team members see by sharing link to this pages?

-#6 Updated by Achim Gaedke over 5 years ago experiencing the same with redmine 2.0.2: the main activity list is correct, the one in the user tab doesn't do the day grouping correctly.
+#6 Updated by Achim Gaedke about 6 years ago experiencing the same with redmine 2.0.2: the main activity list is correct, the one in the user tab doesn't do the day grouping correctly.